-Historic operations and events are run by the Friends of the Daniel Boone Homestead (FDBH), a 501(c)3 volunteer organization incorporated in 1989.
-The mission of the FDBH is to interpret the life of Daniel Boone; the experiences of the Maugridge and DeTurk families’; and the settlement, development, and culture of the Oley Valley in the eighteenth and early nineteenth century and to provide recreational and educational opportunities to Pennsylvania and its visitors.
+Historic operations and events are run by FDBH which was incorporated in 1989 and whose mission is to interpret the life of Daniel Boone; the experiences of the Maugridge and DeTurk families’; and the settlement, development, and culture of the Oley Valley in the eighteenth and early nineteenth century and to provide recreational and educational opportunities to Pennsylvania and its visitors.

 In 2015, the FDBH were approved as an Educational Improvement Organization under the Education Incentive Tax Credit.
 Approved programs include History Day Camp, Junior History Workshops, and our Hands-On History Days.
 Check out our Calendar Page or our Parents & Teachers Page for more information about these programs!